 hospital separation: Term used to refer to the episode of care, which can be a total hospital stay (from admission to discharge, transfer or death), or a portion of a hospital stay beginning or ending in a change of type of care (for example, from acute to rehabilitation).

 illicit drugs: Illegal drugs, drugs and volatile substances used illicitly, and pharmaceuticals used for non-medical purposes.
-The survey included questions on the following illicit drugs:
+The National Drug Strategy Household survey included questions on the following illicit drugs:

 *used for non-medical purposes